JosephHewitt/wardriver_rev3/README.md

 - Visit [Wigle.net](https://wigle.net/) and press the "Uploads" button in the top toolbar.
 - Press the yellow "UPLOAD A FILE" button.
-- Press the "Browse" button near the bottom left of the popup.
+- Press the "Browse" or "Choose File" button near the bottom left of the popup.
-- Choose the file which you downloaded from your Wardriver (A CSV file in this format: `ID_wd3-NUM.csv`)
+- Choose the file which you downloaded from your Wardriver (A CSV file in this format: `YYYY-MM-DD_ID_wd3__NUM.csv`)
 - Press "Send" at the bottom right of the popup.